moan0s/matrix-registration-bot/README.md

 # Contributing

-Feel free to contribute or discuss this bot at [#matrix-registration-bot:hyteck.de](https://matrix.to/#/#matrix-registration-bot:hyteck.de).
+Feel free to contribute or discuss this bot at [#matrix-registration-bot:hyteck.de](https://matrix.to/#/#matrix-registration-bot:hyteck.de) or simply open issues and PRs here.
-The project is made possible by [Simple-Matrix-Bot-Lib](https://simple-matrix-bot-lib.readthedocs.io).

 [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/)

+# Related Projects

+* The project is made possible by [Simple-Matrix-Bot-Lib](https://simple-matrix-bot-lib.readthedocs.io).
+* An alternative for managing tokens is [Synapse Admin](https://github.com/Awesome-Technologies/synapse-admin)